irods/irods.org/content/posts/irods-development-update-may-2021.md

 - New Development Work

-    - re-enabled PLUSET delay time units
-    - imeta console fix
-    - fix for atomic metadata api encoding JSON within XML
-    - checksum API now reads up to r_data_main.data_size bytes
-    - istream read now reads up to r_data_main.data_size bytes
-    - put operations always honor the VERIFY_CHKSUM_KW flag
-    - ils now supports -d option, to not print contents of a collection
-    - delay server now honors priority level
+    - delay server now honors priority level (range 1-9, default 5)
-        - set via delay hint PRIORITY or via iqmod
-        - valid levels in range of 1 to 9 (default 5)
-        - grandfathered rules will get priority 5
-    - 4.2.9 Breaking Changes
-        - an overwrite will always erase the existing checksum
-        - an overwrite via put operation will no longer recalculate a checksum
-            - unless requested in the put operation
-    - new library under development for unrelated atomic database operations
-        - supports inserts, updates, and deletes
-        - supports data objects, collections, resources, and metadata
-        - currently generating proper SQL
-        - first use expected for new iadmin subcommand
-            - iadmin setparentresc
+    - ifsck does not terminate on sub-directory permission denied errors
+    - checksums are erased on overwrite of a replica
+        - checksums are not automatically updated on overwrite
+            - this is a breaking change
+    - checksums, if requested, will still be calculated and stored on failure
+        - to help identify different replicas
+    - considering having server absorb some specific queries
+        - some specific queries do not work on all supported databases
+            - found through the use of NFSRODS

 - Active Development Work

     - Build and Packaging
         - consistent / better use of CMake
         - portable iCommands (for non-root users)
-            - engineering PR to CyVerse and Sanger
+            - engineering build to CyVerse and Sanger
+            - should be ready with 4.2.9
+            - working to prepare manually for 4.2.8

     - [Zone Management Tool](https://github.com/irods/irods_client_zone_management_tool)
         - uses new C++ REST API
-        - connection status in footer
-        - user/group/resource editing is cleaner
         - readying for UGM

     - Logical Locking
-        - initial implementation for write lock interface nearing completion
-        - tightened up error/edge cases
-            - to ensure data objects do not get stuck in the lock state
+        - write-lock implementation has landed - scoped by open and close
+        - locks also affect non-open operations such as unlink and rename
-        - working on making the test suite pass
+        - tests continue to pass
+            - continuing to discover/think about/fix edge cases
+            - confidence increasing!
+        - some documentation has been written, continuing effort

     - New RPC API framework
         - leverages design from Authentication Working Group